infretis/infretis/examples/lammps/water_dissociation/README.md

 ### Aloha 👋
 In this session, we will study the autoionization of water using **path sampling**.
 The main outcomes of such a simulation allow us to

-* calculate 🖥️ exactly how often a chemical reaction occurs.
+* calculate 🖥️ exactly how often a chemical reaction occurs
-* visualize 👀 how this chemical reaction actually happens
+* and visualize 👀 how this chemical reaction actually happens

 To achieve this you are going to perform the following steps: